Machine Learning Force Fields: Mathematical and conceptual framework

-Note that such feature spaces are explicitly constructed for kernel-based learning methods (see Section~\ref{subsubsec:kernel_based_methods}) or learned respectively for deep learning models \cite{bishop1995neural} (see Section~\ref{subsubsec:artificial_neural_networks}): Kernel-based methods achieve this by taking advantage of the so-called \textit{kernel trick}\cite{muller1997predicting,boser1992training,scholkopf1998nonlinear,theodoridis2008pattern,theodoridis2020machine} which allows implicitly operating in a high-dimensional feature space without explicitly performing any computation there.
+ML methods typically rely on the fact that nonlinear problems, such as predicting energy from nuclear positions, can be ``linearized'' by mapping the input to a (often higher-dimensional) ``feature space'' (see Fig.~\ref{fig:linear_separability_in_feature_space}).\cite{scholkopf1997kernel,scholkopf1998nonlinear,scholkopf1999input,muller2001introduction} Note that such feature spaces are explicitly constructed for kernel-based learning methods (see Section~\ref{subsubsec:kernel_based_methods}) or learned respectively for deep learning models \cite{bishop1995neural} (see Section~\ref{subsubsec:artificial_neural_networks}).
+Kernel-based methods achieve this by taking advantage of the so-called \textit{kernel trick}\cite{muller1997predicting,boser1992training,scholkopf1998nonlinear,theodoridis2008pattern,theodoridis2020machine} which allows implicitly operating in a high-dimensional feature space without explicitly performing any computation there.
 In contrast, artificial neural networks (NNs) decompose a complex non-linear function into a composition of linear transformations with learnable parameters connected by nonlinear activation functions.
 With increasingly many of such nonlinear transformations organized in ``layers'' (\emph{deep} NNs), it is possible to efficiently learn highly complex feature spaces.

-While NNs tend to require more training data to reach the same accuracy as kernel methods (see Fig.~\ref{fig:md17_scatter}), they typically scale better to larger data sets.
+While NNs tend to require more training data to reach the same accuracy as kernel methods (see Fig.~\ref{fig:md17_scatter}),\cite{kamath2018neural} they typically scale better to larger data sets.
 In general, neither method is strictly superior over the other\cite{wolpert1996lack} and both have advantages and disadvantages that must be weighed against each other for a specific application.
 Recently, it has even been discovered that in the limit of infinitely wide layers, deep NNs are equivalent to kernel methods, which shifts the main differentiating factor between both methodologies to how they are constructed and trained\cite{lee2017deep, matthews2018gaussian} and makes deep NNs accessible to kernel-based analysis methods \cite{braun2008relevant,montavon2011kernel}.

 In the following, kernel methods and neural networks are described in more detail to highlight the most important properties that differentiate both methodologies.